Silentwings133

 **Chris Squire

-I learnt later that the "Anderson, Bruford, Wakeman, Howe" lineup*, as well as the album was apparently nothing more than a protest reaction to the then official Yes band lineup, which included Chris Squire (promises of a clash of the Titans to come in 1991 and their reunited "Union"album (?)).
+I learnt later that the "Anderson, Bruford, Wakeman, Howe" lineup*, as well as the album, which was apparently nothing more than a protest reaction to the then official Yes band lineup, which included Chris Squire (promises of a clash of the Titans to come in 1991 and their reunited "Union"album (?)).

 Facts: